Bangladesh

 With a steadily increasing population of 160 million people, its low elevation and coastal location, Bangladesh is among the most vulnerable countries to climate change.
 Flood and droughts ravage the lowlands, while salinity intrusion, land subsidence, cyclones, and rising sea-levels endanger the population living in the Bay of Bengal.
 According to a report by USAID, 56% of the population lives in high climate exposure area.
 Simultaneously, 70% of Bangladeshis live in rural areas, among which 87% depend on agriculture.
 Weather affects 80% of crop-yield variability—making those farmers subject to an uncertain economic future due to variation in the monsoon onset, drought incidences, and flood occurrences.
 At the same time, accurate and location-specific meteorological forecasts offer great potentials for securing food production against climate-related risks.
 Climate change is a national threat and requires solutions that can be easily scaled to the entire country.

-Sub-seasonal to seasonal forecasts for agriculture (S2S4Agri)
+Project 1: Sub-seasonal to seasonal forecasts for agriculture (S2S4Agri)

-Weather Impact cooperates with Wageningen Environmental Research (WEnR) and Digital Innovation for Impact (DI4I) to support the Department of Agricultural Extension (DAE) and Bangladesh Meteorological Department (BMD) with the implementation of sub-seasonal to seasonal (S2S) forecasts.
-Together we develop the entire data stream from weather model data to agronomical advisory services.
+Weather Impact cooperates with Wageningen Environmental Research (WEnR) and Digital Innovation for Impact to support the Department of Agricultural Extension (DAE) and Bangladesh Meteorological Department (BMD) with the implementation of sub-seasonal to seasonal (S2S) forecasts.
+Together we have developed the entire data stream from weather model data to agronomical advisory services.
 The project is part of the Agro-Meteorological Information Systems Development Project (AMISDP) which is funded by The World Bank.

 The most important component of the project is to sustain the newly developed services by providing capacity building trainings.
 BMD and DAE officials will be trained by Weather Impact and WEnR to use the system.
 Furthermore, a standardized operational procedure (SOP) will be discussed and developed with both BMD and DAE.
 The SOP defines the roles and responsibilities of the organizations in the S2S data chain.